-While there is currently no ENERGY STAR Partner designation for HVAC contractors, there are multiple ways for them to get involved with ENERGY STAR.
+While there is currently no ENERGY STAR Partner designation for HVAC contractors, there are multiple ways for you to get involved with ENERGY STAR.

-If available in their area, contractors can participate in a local Home Performance with ENERGY STAR program, which promotes a comprehensive energy efficiency approach to existing homes.
+- Home Performance with ENERGY STAR.
+If available in your area, contractors can participate in a local Home Performance with ENERGY STAR program, which promotes a comprehensive energy efficiency approach to existing homes.
 Participation in this program allows contractors to utilize unique marketing tools and resources to promote their services.
 Contractors should contact regional sponsors in their area for more information on how to participate.
 Learn more.